Actionb/mizdb-tomselect/README.md

 ### Changelist link

-The dropdown will include a link to the changelist of the given model if you pass in the URL pattern name of the changelist view.
+The dropdown will include a link to the changelist of the given model if you pass in the view name for the changelist view.

 ```python
 # urls.py